zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 class variable, as we will use it as a reference when we create an instance of this stack component.

 Out-of-the-box, ZenML comes with a wide variety of **flavors**.
-This **flavors** are either built-in to the base ZenML library or enabled through the installation of specific integrations.
+These **flavors** are either built-in to the base ZenML library or enabled through the installation of specific integrations.
 In order to see all the available flavors for a specific type of stack component, you can use